kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

       averageValue: "30"
     fallback:
       failureThreshold: 3
-      averageValue: "100"  # Assume high queue depth, scale up
+      replicas: 10  # Scale to 10 replicas to handle presumed backlog
 ```

-When the external API fails, the HPA treats the queue depth as 100, triggering scale-up to handle the presumed backlog safely.
+When the external API fails, the HPA treats this metric as requesting 10 replicas, ensuring sufficient capacity to handle the presumed backlog safely.

 #### Story 2: E-commerce Site with Multiple External Metrics